MicrosoftDocs/customer-insights/ci-docs/journeys/uninstall.md

 1. If you have sample data installed, remove it.
 More information: [Add or remove sample data](/power-platform/admin/add-remove-sample-data).

-1. [Run the Customer Insights - Journeys setup wizard](re-run-setup.md) for the instance where you want to uninstall the Customer Insights - Journeys application.
-Make sure the correct instance is listed.
+1. [Access the installation management area](setup.md#install-uninstall-or-update-customer-insights) and find the environment where you want to uninstall the Customer Insights - Journeys application.
+Make sure the correct environment is listed.

-1. From the **Other actions** panel, choose **Uninstall Customer Insights - Journeys from this org**.
+1. Select **Uninstall** next to the instance that you want to remove.

-1. Follow the on-screen instructions to confirm and complete the uninstall.
+1. The uninstall process takes place and updates the environment when it's complete.

 <a name="reset-portal"></a>

 ## Reset any Power Apps portals connected to the uninstalled Customer Insights - Journeys app (outbound marketing only)

 If the outbound environment in the Customer Insights - Journeys instance that you are uninstalling was connected to a Power Apps portal (for example to run marketing pages or the events website), then you need to reset the portal to release its license.
-After the reset, the portal still shows as configured in the Power Platform admin center, but you'll be able to select it when you run the Customer Insights - Journeys setup wizard to set up a new, copied, or restored instance.
+After the reset, the portal still shows as configured in the Power Platform admin center, but you'll be able to select it when you use the installation management area to set up a new, copied, or restored instance.

 Portals are optional, so you might not have one connected to your Customer Insights - Journeys instance.
 More information: [Integrate Customer Insights - Journeys with a CMS system or Power Apps portal](portal-optional.md)